 Being dynamic, fast and smooth flowing is more than a technology expectation, it’s a human one!
 Systems make it possible but people make it happen so let’s talk about your balance between ebb and flow.
 If we’re to ‘get in the zone’ faster and be in flow more often, we need better understanding of living in a VUCA world, what needs to exist in our strategy to build resilient behaviour and continue to evolve our ability.
 Combined, this helps to keep ourselves in a mindful state - a flow state in which our people can feel and experience being energised and fully involved.

-Let the transformation begin!
-Most IT organizations are in a transformation journey leveraging Agile development, DevOps and Continuous Delivery.
-At the same the technology landscape is changing due to Cloud services.
-Traditional IT service management practices are being challenged.
+Most IT organizations are in a transformation journey creating a new digital operating model, leveraging (Scaled) Agile frameworks, DevOps and Continuous Delivery.
+At the same the technology landscape is changing due to Cloud services and Containers, etc. Traditional IT service management practices are being challenged.
 Many DevOps teams even question the need to have a CMDB or register changes in the ITSM system; or why not manage incidents in their own agile backlog?
 The dilemma many organizations are struggling with is: How should IT service management transform in the age of DevOps and Cloud?
-This presentation shows you how the new role of IT service management fits in a modern digital ecosystem.
+This presentation shows you how the new role of IT service management fits in a modern digital operating model.